Radiologist Jobs in USA with Visa Sponsorship

 What should I know about state licensing requirements for visa applications?

 Most radiology positions require state medical license, which you can obtain on a work visa.
 Employers typically sponsor your visa first, then support your licensing application.
-Some states have expedited licensing for J-1 waiver physicians.
+Some states have expedited licensing for J-1 visa waiver physicians.
 Having USMLE scores and ECFMG certification ready accelerates both visa processing and state licensing applications.

 What is the prevailing wage requirement for sponsored Radiologist jobs?